-Talons are made of keratin and continue growing throughout a bird's life.
+Talons are made of the protein keratin and continue growing throughout a bird's life.
 Most talons are continually worn down through use, though in rare instances a growth defect can lead to a malformed talon that may be overly long or may curve in a unique way.
-The length, thickness and curvature of talons varies for each bird species and what the talons are used for, and in extreme cases, talons may be useful for identification.
-When talons are particularly noticeable, birders should consider...
+The length, thickness, and curvature of talons varies for each bird species and what the talons are used for, and in extreme cases, talons may be useful for identification.
+When talons are particularly noticeable, birders should consider:

 - The overall claw length, particularly as compared to the size of the bird's foot.
 Some birds, such as jacanas, have exceptionally long talons to help balance on lily pads or unstable marsh surfaces, which can be a good clue for proper bird identification.
 Pay attention to each talon on a bird's foot to be sure they all exhibit the same characteristics, or note which talon is boldly different.